nvdaaddons/instantTranslate/readme.md

 ## Other useful commands ##
 * NVDA+shift+r: pressed once, announce current configuration; pressed twice, swap source and target languages.

-## Changes for 3.1 ##
+## Changes for 3.0 ##
-* Implemented all swapping functions.
+* Implemented swapping languages.
 * Changed configuration format, for code style reasons.

-## Changes for 3.0 ##
 * Removed limit on amount of text that can be translated.
 * Added shortcut t to the Instant Translate Settings menu item
 * The auto option is now in first position in source combo, and absent in target combo.